lucastemor/cfd-dicom/README.md

 Args are specified at the top of the `if __name__ == '__main__'` block.

-## Important: need to fix coord. system transformation for pathlines

 ### Usage - `cfd-dicom.py` args
 **Scalars**
 1. **`mesh_path`** - path to `.h5` mesh containing `coordinates` and `topology`